Palacio Salvo: Architecture

 With an eclectic style that combines Renaissance references with Gothic reminiscences and Neoclassical touches, its distinctive silhouette has become an emblem of the city and a reminder of the prosperous years of the early 20th century.

 The building consists of a basement, ground floor, mezzanine, ten full upper floors, and fourteen tower floors, housing 370 residential units.
 It was originally built as an office building, with a section designated for a hotel and the ground floor reserved for commercial spaces, featuring an open passageway connecting Plaza Independencia with Andes Street (since 2024, renamed José Germán Araújo Street).

 Today, the ground floor hosts commercial establishments, while the upper floors are dedicated to residences and offices.
-Many ornamental elements located at the corners where removed in 1979 due to repeated detachments falling onto public areas.
+Many ornamental elements located at the corners were removed in 1979 due to repeated detachments falling onto public areas.
 On July 13, 2017, the original gates in the passage connecting Plaza Independencia with Andes Street were reinstalled.
 This is part of a broader restoration plan for the building, which since 2021 includes facade repairs and the restoration of the grand stained-glass window.